Alvin Kamara Player Prop Bets for NFL Week 9 | New Orleans vs. Atlanta 11/7/2021

 Matchup vs. Atlanta

-- Kamara, in eight matchups against the Falcons, has run for a TD twice, but has yet to total more than one in a single contest.
+- Kamara has had a rushing touchdown in two matchups against the Falcons, but did not have multiple TDs in either of those games.

-- Allowing 125.1 rushing yards per game, the Falcons have the 25th-ranked run defense in the league.
+- The Falcons allow 125.1 yards per game on the ground, the NFL's 25th-ranked rush defense.

-- The Falcons have given up six rushing touchdowns, eighth in the NFL.
+- This season the Falcons are ranked eighth in the NFL in rushing touchdowns conceded (six).

 Recent Performances

-- In last week's matchup against the Buccaneers, Kamara carried the ball 19 times for 61 yards and scored one touchdown.
+- Kamara put together a 61-yard rushing performance in last week's matchup with the Buccaneers, carrying the ball 19 times while scoring one touchdown.

 - He also hauled in three passes for 15 yards.